shahern004/CRUSTy-Core/Documentation/README.md

 # CRUSTy-Core Documentation

-Welcome to the CRUSTy-Core documentation.
-This index provides a centralized overview of all documentation resources organized by purpose rather than location.
+This index provides a centralized overview of all documentation resources.

 ## Quick Links